Sanex

 Sanex is a brand of personal care products owned by Colgate-Palmolive.
 It is sold in European countries (including United Kingdom, Netherlands, Belgium, France, Spain, Portugal, Denmark, Greece, Poland, Norway and Croatia) and South Africa.

-In 2011, the brand was acquired from Unilever for £580 million.
+In 2011, the brand was acquired by Colgate-Palmolive from Unilever for £580 million.

 Products

 Product lines include deodorant, shower gel, liquid hand soap and body, face and hand moisturisers.

+Controversy

+On August 19, 2025, A TV advert from Sanex shower gel which showed black skin as cracked and white skin as smooth has been banned for reinforcing a racial stereotype by the Advertising Standards Authority (ASA).